Netlaw Media Limited (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 WHERE WE STORE YOUR PERSONAL DATA

 The data that we collect from you is stored on information technology systems located in the EEA which are operated by us.
-Some data processing in relation to web and email services is carried out on our behalf by a third party.
+Some data processing in relation to web and email services is carried out on our behalf by a third party but at no time is your personal information shared.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.